mdsufz/MuDoGeR/README.md

 * **5.a** Relative abundance of Prokaryotic Metagenome-Assembled Genomes.
 * **5.b** Relative abundance of Viral Metagenome-Assembled Genomes.
 * **5.c** Relative abundance of Eukaryotic Metagenome-Assembled Genomes.
-* **5.d** Construction of the relative abundance table.
+* **5.d** Construction of the relative abundance table.(there is no script)

 # System requirements
 MuDoGeR is designed to support only Linux x64 systems.
-As for the resource requirements,  MuDoGeR framework uses many software that require large amount of memory (e.g GDTB-Tk, MetaWRAP ).
+As for the resource requirements,  MuDoGeR framework uses many software that require large amount of memory (e.g **GDTB-Tk**, **MetaWRAP** ).
 Also, the resource requirements varies depending on the amount of the used data.
-Based on that, we recommend to the user to use 8+ cores and + RAM.
+Based on that, we recommend to the user to use 180+ RAM.
+The user also should take into account the amount of memory required for the assembly.
+As mentioned above, in the **1.c** step, the user can calculate the amount of memory for **metaSPades** assembly.
+The user should be aware that in large assembly datasets, higher amount of memory is required.
 In the following session, the dependencies for the tools used in the MuDoGeR framework are listed.

 ## Dependencies
 ### Metawrap